20 Best Chinese New Year Books for Kids

 Year of the Dog book series

 Based on the true story of the author, Pacy Lin is the heroine of The Year of the Dog, The Year of the Rat, and Dumpling Days.
 In each novel, Pacy is on a mission to understand herself.
 Is she Chinese American?
 Taiwanese American?
 Or just American?
-Her family’s culture is different than her classmates, yet she can’t speak Chinese or Taiwanese.
-Through her adventures, she discovers true friendship, but also experiences loss when her best friend moves away.
-And she learns to follow her dreams of becoming a writer and illustrator.
+Her family’s culture differs from that of her classmates, yet she can’t speak Chinese or Taiwanese.

 Best Chinese Lunar New Year Books for Kids - picture books, board books, and middle grade books for children